-Figure 2-38: Corcoran Clay Thickness
+Figure 2-40: Corcoran Clay Thickness

-Figure 2-39 contains a series of maps showing the density per square mile of irrigation and domestic wells per principal aquifer.
-These wells were mapped based on the Merced County Well Permitting Database which contains a record of domestic and irrigation wells permitted from the early to mid-1990s through present.
+Figure 2-41 contains a series of maps showing the density per square mile of irrigation and domestic wells per principal aquifer.
+These wells were mapped based on the Merced County Well Permitting Database which contains a record of domestic and irrigation wells permitted from the early to mid-1990s through present2019.
 Only wells that were flagged with an "active" status (e.g., not flagged as "inactive" or "destroyed") were included.
 It is possible that some of wells with an "active" flag may have been abandoned but the information is not yet reflected in the database.
 About 9 percent of active wells in the database either did not have a latitude/longitude recorded or could not be matched to a location by parcel number and are thus not included in the density map.
 About 7 percent of the remaining wells with locations did not have a depth value and were also not included in the density map.
-As Figure 2-39 shows, within the Corcoran Clay area, there is a greater density and spatial distribution of both domestic and irrigation wells within the Below Corcoran Clay Principal Aquifer.
+As Figure 2-41 shows, within the Corcoran Clay area, there is a greater density and spatial distribution of both domestic and irrigation wells within the Below Corcoran Clay Principal Aquifer than the Above Corcoran Clay Principal Aquifer.

-Figure 2-39: Domestic and Non-Domestic/Non-Observation Well Densities by Principal Aquifer
+Figure 2-41: Domestic and Non-Domestic/Non-Observation Well Densities by Principal Aquifer